Sister Mary Paul Mulquin

-Sister Mary Paul Mulquin (1842 – 10 February 1930) was a Roman Catholic nun and educationalist born in Adare, Limerick, Ireland.
-Born Katherine Mulquin to John Mulquin, a landowner, and his wife Catherine, née Sheehy, she changed her name in 1863 once she became a member of the Sisters of the Presentation of the Virgin Mary, a Roman Catholic religious order.
+Sister Mary Paul Mulquin (1842 – 10 February 1930) was a Roman Catholic nun and educator born in Adare, Limerick, Ireland.
+Born Katherine Mulquin to John Mulquin, a landowner, and his wife Catherine, née Sheehy, she changed her name in 1863 when she became a member of the Sisters of the Presentation of the Virgin Mary, a Roman Catholic religious order.